Cody-Benton/Cody-Benton/README.md

 More broadly I am interested in any physics to do with coastal or estuarine processes.

 ## Hobbies
-I am an avid runner and a member of the local run club in my community.
-I have ambitions of running the six world major marathons (1/6).
+I am an avid runner, hiker and rock climber.
 When I have the time I enjoy getting down to the shore to surf or going to the catskills to camp.